wistefan/ai-marketplace/README.md

 ### i4Trust

-When using the i4Trust data space, the NGSI-LD endpoint is reacheable via `/diagnosis-i4trust/ngsi-ld/v1/entities`.
+When using the i4Trust data space, the NGSI-LD endpoint is reacheable via the path `/diagnosis-i4trust/ngsi-ld/v1/entities`.

 Example call:
 ```shell